slowernews/wisdom-tldr/README.md

 What is more selfless?
 -Making sure that you are taken care of so that you can take care of others?
 -Or focusing all of your energy on others until you are burnt out, angry, and depressed?

--->
+Codependent No More: How to Stop Controlling Others and Start Caring for Yourself -->

 > *'A man is free at the instant he wants to be.' -- Voltaire*